rakibsarowar/html-interview-question/README.md

 <span style="background-color: #FFFF00">Yellow text.</span>
 <hr>

  🔹 5.
-What is Character Encoding?
+What is Character Encoding? <br>
 Answer:
 To display an HTML page correctly, a web browser must know which character set (character encoding) to use.
 This is specified in the tag:

 HTML5:
 <meta charset="UTF-8"> <hr>

 🔹 6.
-What is a self closing tag?
+What is a self closing tag? <br>
 Answer:
 In HTML5 it is not strictly necessary to close certain HTML tags.
 The tags that aren’t required to have specific closing tags are called “self closing” tags.